 - vaginal yeast infections

-Book an appointment with Dr. Maria Papasodaro, ND to investigate which foods are right for your body… and how to heal your gut.
+Book an appointment with Dr. Maria Papasodaro, ND or Dr. Danielle Diva, ND to investigate which foods are right for your body… and how to heal your gut.

 Small Intestinal Bacterial Overgrowth (SIBO) is the over colonization of bacteria in the small intestine.
 While the entire digestive tract contains bacteria, there should only be a small amount in the small intestine compared to the amount in the large intestine.
 These bacteria can be normal/healthy or pathogenic.
 These bacteria ferment the food we eat and then cause digestive as well as systemic problems.
 Some of the symptoms of SIBO are similar to those of Irritable Bowel Syndrome (IBS).
 These include bloating, abdominal gas, flatulence, abdominal cramps, burping, diarrhea, and constipation.
 SIBO has also been associated with anemia, hypochlorhydria, acne rosacea, H. pylori, hypothyroidism, intestinal permeability (“leaky gut”), restless leg syndrome and histamine intolerance.